KatrinaRosenberger/EasieRR/README.md

 Licence

-Distributed with GNU General Public License V3.
+EasieRR is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 Copyright (C) 2019, Jeppe Have Rasmussen.